-If you’re in the middle of viewing a web page, all you need to do is tap and hold on the tab switching button until you see a prompt.
+- If you’re viewing a web page, all you need to do is tap and hold the tabs button until you see a prompt.

-Another way to do this is to tap and hold on the Done button at the bottom right of Safari until a prompt appears.
+- Another way to do this is to tap and hold the Done button at the bottom right of Safari until a prompt appears.

-When the prompt appears, tap on the red-colored option that lets you close all of your open tabs.
+- When the prompt appears, tap the red-colored option that lets you close all of your open tabs.

-No matter which method we use, our opened Safari tabs will be closed instantaneously so we don’t have to painstakingly go through them, one by one.
+No matter which method we use, our opened Safari tabs will be closed instantaneously, so you don’t have to painstakingly go through them one by one.